 - reduce the length of hospital stay after surgery

-Robotic-assisted UKR has been shown to be 2–3 more accurate than traditional techniques.
+Robotic-assisted UKR has been shown to be 2–3 more accurate than traditional techniques for knee replacement surgery.
 The more accurately the implants are placed the better the immediate result, the lower risk of complications and the longer the implants can be expected to last.